 Information extraction using llamacpp

-The primary objective of llamacpp is to enable the execution of Large Language Models utilizing 4-bit integer quantization on MacBook or standard computers.
+The primary objective of llamacpp is to enable the execution of Large Language Models utilizing 4-bit integer quantization on MacBook or standard windows.
 Llamacpp employs a distinct model extension referred to as ggml.
 This extension facilitates the operation of widely recognized open-source models like llama, alpaca, vicuna, and falcon, all of which can be run effectively on CPU-based machines.

 Checkout llamacpp github for more details – https://github.com/ggerganov/llama.cpp